-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 193) What is economic growth?

 Answer: Economic growth refers to the ability of the economy to increase the production of goods and services.